scan.mx Email Diagnostics

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate readOnlyHint=true and openWorldHint=true.
-The description adds value by specifying the exact DNS record (_dmarc) and the type of information returned (presence, policy strength, reporting), which goes beyond the annotations.
+Annotations already declare readOnlyHint=true and openWorldHint=true.
+The description adds context by specifying what is checked (presence, policy strength, reporting).
+It does not contradict annotations and provides useful behavioral details beyond the annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.